juicedata/juicefs/docs/en/reference/command_reference.md

 ### `juicefs config` {#config}

 Change config of a volume.
-Some settings might not take effect immediately, clients might have to wait for at most 1 minute for changes to apply (see [code here](https://github.com/juicedata/juicefs/blob/v0.17.1/pkg/meta/redis.go#L2067-L2082))
+Note that after updating some settings, the client may not take effect immediately, and it needs to wait for a certain period of time.
+The specific waiting time can be controlled by the [`--heartbeat`](#mount) option.

 #### Synopsis